 - Tax Strategists

-Although we have plenty of service providers in most of these categories, we could use a few more in some of them.
-So if you’ve had a particularly good experience with someone that we’re not currently partnering with, please send them our way.
+Thank you for your feedback, good and bad, on these firms.
+If you’ve had a particularly good experience with someone that we’re not currently partnering with, please send them our way.
 Or, if you can provide some of these services, feel free to get in touch with Cindy (at) whitecoatinvestor.com to start the process.